 Chicken-Free Dog Food – Recommendations from Fellow Doodle Owners

 As far as food allergies in dogs go, a lot of Doodles seem to have issues with chicken specifically.
 If you want to try out a chicken-free dog food, choose something that has fish or lamb.
-Here are some Doodle owners with their suggestions on which chicken-free dog foods seemed to help their Doodles, with links to some of these listed below.
+Here you can view some top recommendations on chicken-free dog foods.

 Grain-Free Dog Food